-Continuation in the program requires a GPA of 3.3 on at least ★30 in the year completed and a grade of at least B in PHYSL 211 or a grade of B+ in PHYSL 210.
-Graduate requires a GPA of 3.3 in the final year.
-Students must consult the program advisor in the Department prior to registration in each year of the program.
+Entry into the Honors Program from high school requires a minimum matriculation average of 80% with Biology 30, Chemistry 30, Physics 30, as prerequisites.
+Continuation in the program requires a GPA of 3.3 on at least ★30 in the previous Fall/Winter term.
+In addition, students in the second year of the program must obtain a grade of at least B in PHYSL 211 in order to continue in the program.
+Students who are eligible to enter the program in their third year and have credit in PHYSL 210 require a grade of at least B + in PHYSL 210.
+Graduation requires a GPA of 3.3 in the final year.
+Students must consult their advisor in the Department prior to registration in each year of the program.

-The course requirements in the program are as follows:
+The course requirements for the program are as follows: